HMZElidrissi/bank-management-system/README.md

 # Bank Management System

-A robust banking management system built with Spring Boot and Angular, this repository serves as a guide and foundation of best practices for building enterprise-grade applications.
+A banking management system built with Spring Boot and Angular, this repository serves as a guide and foundation of best practices for building enterprise-grade applications.

-## 🚀 Features
+## Features

 ### User Management
 - Role-based access control (ADMIN, USER, EMPLOYEE)